carbonplan/forest-offsets-paper/README.md

 # carbonplan / forest-offsets-paper

-**jupyter notebooks for reproducing figures from our analysis of forest offsets**
+**jupyter notebooks for reproducing figures from an analysis of forest offset projects**

 [![Build Status]][actions]
 ![MIT License][]